Xatpy/stick-to-gif/docs/overview.md

 - The canvas shows the first frame.
 - The user taps or clicks the thing to track.
 - A tracking box appears and can be moved or resized before tracking begins.
+- The initial box is no longer a fixed default square; it is heuristically refined from the tapped point.

 ### Step C: Tracking

 - The user selects `Track`.
 - OpenCV.js finds feature points inside the selected region and follows them frame to frame with optical flow.
+- Template matching assists tracking when feature confidence is weak.
 - Progress is shown while the browser computes the tracked region history.
+- Tracking executes in a worker instead of on the main thread.

 ### Step D: Attachment mode